More about: St. Peter's Basilica Tours in Rome

 Vatican Grottoes

-At the end of your visit to the Basilica, look for the signs to the Vatican Grottoes, subway galleries in which lie the remains of several popes, including John Paul II.
-You will see a gilded altar over the tomb of St. Peter, just below the high altar and the Baldacchino.
-I tell you here how to visit the Vatican Catacombs, Crypts and Necropolis.
+At the end of your visit to the Basilica, look for the signs to the Vatican Grottoes, underground galleries where the remains of several popes, including John Paul II, are laid to rest.
+You can see a golden altar over St. Peter's tomb, just below the high altar and the Baldacchino.
+Here's how to visit the Vatican Catacombs, crypts, and Necropolis.

 How much time do you need to visit St. Peter's Basilica?

-If you join a tour of St. Peter's Basilica and the dome, you will tour the Basilica in about 1 hour and 45 minutes.
-If you go on your own, you can adjust the time of the visit as you wish, but expect that you will still need about 60 minutes to walk around the entire Basilica and stop at its main works such as the Baldachin or the Moses.
+If you join a tour of St. Peter's Basilica and the dome, you will tour the Basilica in approximately 1 hour and 45 minutes.
+If you go on your own, you can adjust the time of the visit as you wish, but expect to need about 60 minutes to tour the entire Basilica and stop at its main works, such as the Baldacchino or Moses.

-If you want to visit the Necropolis you may need an extra hour and if you also want to go up to the Dome, you will have to extend the visit for a couple of hours to have enough time to go up, admire the views and then come down.
+If you want to visit the Necropolis, you may need an extra hour, and if you also plan to climb the dome, expect to extend your visit by a couple of hours to allow enough time to climb up, admire the views, and then climb back down.

-You can go up to St. Peter's Dome on foot or by combining a section on foot with an elevator.
-The climb is not suitable for everyone (there are times when the staircase is narrow and can give a little feeling of claustrophobia) but I assure you that the views are worth it.
+You can climb to the dome of St. Peter's on foot or by combining a section on foot with a section by elevator.
+The climb is not suitable for everyone (there are moments when the staircase narrows and can feel a bit claustrophobic), but I assure you that the views are worth it.

 How to see the tombs of the Popes in St. Peter's Basilica?

-You can also book your guided tour of St. Peter's Basilica and the tombs of the popes, which are located in the basement of St. Peter's Basilica.
-They are divided into two levels: the first gallery, at -1 is composed of several mausoleums and tombs of different Popes.
-This visit is free and you can access this gallery from inside the Basilica.
+You can also book a guided tour of St. Peter's Basilica and the tombs of the popes, which are located in the basement of St. Peter's Basilica.
+They are divided into two levels: the first gallery, on level -1, consists of several mausoleums and tombs of different popes.
+This visit is free of charge and you can access this gallery from inside the Basilica.

-If you prefer to go inside the Necropolis and visit, among others, the Crypt of St. Peter, you must take into account that the capacity is very restricted (250 people maximum per day) and you will have to make a request in advance by sending an email with the details of the visitors you want to participate.
+If you prefer to enter the Necropolis and visit, among others, St. Peter's Crypt, you should bear in mind that capacity is very limited (to a maximum of 250 people per day) and you will have to make a request in advance by sending an email with the details of the visitors who wish to participate.

-I leave you all the details in my guide to the Vatican Catacombs, the Crypts of the Popes and the Necropolis of St. Peter.
+I'll leave you with all the details in my guide to the Vatican Catacombs, the crypts of the Popes, and the Necropolis of St. Peter.

 What are the opening hours of St. Peter's Basilica?

-When booking your visit to the Vatican, please note that St. Peter's Basilica is open daily, Monday through Friday, between 7:00 am and 7:00 pm.
-In winter, from October to March, it closes one hour earlier, at 6 pm.
+When booking your visit to the Vatican, keep in mind that St. Peter's Basilica is open every day, Monday through Friday, from 7 a.m. to 7 p.m.
+During the winter season, from October to March, it closes one hour earlier, at 6 p.m.

-Please note that during religious holidays or special worship events, opening times may be subject to change, so I recommend that you check well before planning your visit if you are traveling at Christmas or Easter.
+Please note that during religious holidays or special worship events, opening hours may be subject to change, so I recommend that you check carefully before planning your visit if you are traveling during Christmas or Easter.

-Yes, you can, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Holy Week.
+Yes, you can, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Easter.

 Will I see the Pope in St. Peter's Basilica?

-It is quite difficult to meet the Pope in the Basilica by chance.
-His schedules for masses and public audiences are quite strict and he is never spontaneously in the Basilica unless there is a special mass, such as the Midnight or Easter Mass.
+It is quite difficult to bump into the Pope by chance in the Basilica.
+His Mass and public audience schedules are quite strict, and he is never spontaneously in the Basilica unless there is a special Mass, such as Midnight Mass or Easter Mass.

-However, if you feel like seeing the Pope in person, you can always book tickets for the Papal Audience, the Angelus, or the Wednesday Blessing.
-These events always take place in St. Peter's Square and are usually open to everyone, although you will usually have to go through security checks to enter the Square.
+However, if you would like to see the Pope in person, you can always reserve tickets for the papal audience, the Angelus, or the Wednesday blessing.
+These events always take place in St. Peter's Square and are usually open to everyone, although you will normally have to pass through certain security checks to access the square.

 How should you dress to visit St. Peter's Basilica?

-When booking your visit to St. Peter's Basilica, keep in mind that since it is a religious temple, the Church requires that both men and women wear knee and shoulder coverings.
-Forget about short shorts, tank tops or tops and in the case of women, it will also be necessary to cover your cleavage.
-If you want, you can read in this article some tips to prepare your visit to the Vatican.
+When booking your visit to St. Peter's Basilica, keep in mind that as it is a religious temple, the Church requires that both men and women cover their knees and shoulders.
+Forget about short shorts, tank tops, or crop tops, and in the case of women, it will also be necessary to cover your neckline.
+If you want, you can read some tips for preparing your visit to the Vatican in this article.

-What else do I have to see in the Vatican?
+What else is there to see in the Vatican?

 One of the things to see and do in Rome is to visit the Vatican.
-Here is what to see and do in the Vatican.
-Let's start with the must-see.
-You cannot leave without visiting the Sistine Chapel and the Vatican Museums.
+Here's everything you need to see and do in the Vatican.
+Let's start with the essentials.
+You can't leave without visiting the Sistine Chapel and the Vatican Museums.

-- Visit the Sistine Chapel: Crowned in its vault with the most famous frescoes in the world, those of Michelangelo, is one of the great attractions of the Vatican City.
-You can visit it on your own or make the most of it by joining a guided tour with an expert and professional guide.
-You will need at least two hours to tour the rest of the Vatican Museums and contemplate its beauty.
+- Visit the Sistine Chapel: Crowned with the world's most famous frescoes by Michelangelo, it is one of the great attractions of Vatican City.
+You can visit it on your own or get the most out of it by joining a guided tour with an expert and professional guide.
+You'll need at least two hours to tour the rest of the Vatican Museums and contemplate their beauty.
 Here's how to get tickets for the Sistine Chapel.

-- Visit the Vatican Museums: In addition to St. Peter's Basilica, it is highly recommended to visit the Vatican Museums, where the Sistine Chapel is located.
-There are different options to visit them, as you can buy tickets for the Vatican and tour the museums on your own by booking an audio guide or you can book a guided tour of the Vatican in English to get the most out of your tour of the most popular galleries in the art world.
+- Visit the Vatican Museums: In addition to St. Peter's Basilica, we highly recommend visiting the Vatican Museums, where the Sistine Chapel is located.
+There are different options for visiting them.
+You can buy tickets for the Vatican and tour the museums on your own by booking an audio guide, or you can book a guided tour of the Vatican in Spanish to get the most out of your tour of the most popular galleries in the art world.